 The compensation is commensurate with the PGY level set by UCSF.

 The fellowship director, Dr. Nate Teismann, is fellowship trained, has taught extensively at the regional and national level, and is actively conducting emergency ultrasound research.
 Other core ultrasound faculty include Drs.
-Starr Knight, Ralph Wang, Teri Reynolds, Elizabeth Kwan, Adrian Flores, and Aaron Kornblith who are ultrasound fellowship trained and have conducted ultrasound research and taught ultrasound at the national and international level.
+Starr Knight, Will Shyy, Ralph Wang, Teri Reynolds, Elizabeth Kwan, Adrian Flores, and Aaron Kornblith who are ultrasound fellowship trained and have conducted ultrasound research and taught ultrasound at the national and international level.

 Highlights of the Fellowship Year